Nuestra Belleza México 1994: Preliminary competition

 The Preliminary Competition was held at the Auditorio Benito Juárez of Zapopan, Jalisco, Mexico on November 12, 1994.
-Prior to the final telecast, all contestants competed in swimsuit and evening gown during the preliminary competition, included corporal expression category and speech about their States.
+Prior to the final telecast, all contestants competed in swimsuit and evening gown during the preliminary competition, which included a corporal expression category and a speech about their States.
 The Opening Number was a parade in State Costume.

-In this night, were given three special awards to the contestants.
-The musical part was enlivened by groups: Café Tacvba, Magneto and Ángeles Ochoa.
+During that night, there were three special awards given to the contestants.
+The musical part was enlivened by the following groups: Café Tacvba, Magneto and Ángeles Ochoa.

 The Preliminary Competition was hosted by Liza Echeverría and Marco Antonio Regil.

 Contestants

 Judges

-They were the same judges at the Preliminary and Final Competition.
+The judges were the same for both the Preliminary and Final Competitions.